PouyaSamanipour/Robotic/README.md

 `include("test_new.jl")`

+The ball showed the former position of the endeffector in the vis.

 in order to update the endeffector point

 `update_desired(state,vis,point,body,x1,x2,x3)`

-The ball showed the former position of the endeffector in the vis.
+and the robot will move to that new desired point.